raul-fernandez-ortega/pyDRC/tools/Readme.md

 And the frequency spectra of all the 8 components resulting of PCA analysis is (Hz in the x-axis, dB in the y-axis):

 ![PCA component_spectra](sample_plots/spectrum_PCA.png)

+pca_analysis.py Usage:

+`python pca_analysis.py -i impulses_dir -p PCA_dir -a analysis_dir`

+where:
+- impulses_dir is a directory where all impulse response measurements are saved, each one is a wav format file.
+Every impulse should have the same sample rate.
+- PCA_dir is a directory where all the components resulting of the PCA analysis are saved after calculation.
+Principal component is PCA_1.wav.
+- analysis_dir is a directory where all the final analysis plots are saved.
+For analysis purpose.

+PCA_1.wav is teh impulse response we can input to pyDRC for final DRC filter calculation.

+## 4. Software needed

+These scripts need the following python modules:

+- pyDRC
+- numpy
+- matplotlib